 Can I still use Invisalign if I’ve had braces or other dental work done?

 Yes.
 Many people are treated with a combination of braces and Invisalign, and a number of patients who have had braces in the past use Invisalign if their teeth shift out of their correct positions.
 You may also be able to receive Invisalign if you have veneers or crowns.
-Contact our office and make an appointment so that our dentist can evaluate your mouth and determine if Invisalign is a good option for you.
+Contact our office and make an appointment so that our dentists can evaluate your mouth and determine if Invisalign is a good option for you.

 What happens when I finish treatment?

 After you finish treatment, you will need to wear a retainer.
 Retainers keep your teeth in their correct positions to prevent regression and make your new smile permanent.
 We will provide you with instructions on wearing your retainer at the time that you receive it.